chentzutung205/Trading-Strategy/README.md

 GOOGL: 2770.00
 ```

-### Prerequisites
-- Python 3.x

 ## Cheapest Production Calculator
 ### Overview

-This Python script provides a solution for determining the cheapest production cost for a given target product based on a set of recipes.
+The `cheapest_production.py` script provides a solution for determining the cheapest production cost for a given target product based on a set of recipes.
 The recipes define how each product can either be directly purchased or constructed from other products.
 If a product can be constructed, the script explores whether it's cheaper to buy the components or build them from other subcomponents recursively.
 The result is the minimum cost to produce the target product.

 ### Input Format